 The MockUpinator script creates a die-cut line in seconds.
-It’s easy to use and provides some additional adjustable features, helping you to work with packaging efficiently.
-Read this post to find out how it works and start saving your time.
-Note, that the created die-cut can only be used as a mock-up and not as a technically constructed die cut, but even so, the MockUpinator script can significantly improve your workflow.
+It’s easy to use and provides some additional adjustable features, helping you work with packaging efficiently.
+Please read this post to learn how it works and start saving your time.
+Note that the created die-cut can only be used as a mock-up and not as a technically constructed die-cut, but even so, the MockUpinator script can significantly improve your workflow.

 Win (32 bit): C:\Program Files (x86)\Adobe\Adobe Illustrator [vers.]\Presets\en_GB\Scripts\